Pinafore/ml-hw/feat_eng/assign.md

 Questions / Hints
 ----------------

 * Don't use all the data until you're ready.
-Use the \texttt{--subsample}
+You may want to add a \texttt{--limit}
-  option to use a subset of the data to see how you're doing on smaller datasets.
+  option (as was provided in the KNN homework) to use a subset of the data to see how you're doing on smaller datasets.
 * Examine the features that are being used.
 * Do error analyses.